 The 8 leaning areas are:

-At Noarlunga Downs P-7 our specialist teaching areas are Auslan, PE and Technology.
+At Noarlunga Downs Primary school, our specialist teaching areas are Japanese and health and PE.

 Our Physical Education program incorporates both daily physical activities and specialist PE lessons.
 Specialist PE lessons focus on fundamental movement skills, dance, movement exploration, active living, sports games, physical skills and gymnastics.
-All classes from Reception to Year 7 participate in 80 minutes of specialised PE lessons each week.
+All classes from reception to year 6 participate in 80 minutes of specialised PE lessons each week.
 Our extensive grounds, comprehensive range of equipment and air-conditioned and heated gymnasium ensure that our program can be run all year round.

 Students regularly take part in sporting clinics including tennis, basketball, netball, football, golf, soccer and gymnastics.
 These clinics are often organised and run by local and state sporting clubs and associations, through the Federal ‘Sporting Schools’ initiative.

 Noarlunga Downs students participate in the ‘Premier’s Be Active Challenge’ each year.
-Swimming and water safety lessons for Reception – Year 5 students and the Aquatics Program for Year 6 & 7 students is also scheduled each year.
-Our regional special class access the Department for Education’s extended swimming and water safety program weekly throughout the year, with fully qualified Education Department Swimming Instructors.
+Swimming and water safety lessons for reception – year 4 students and the Aquatics program for year 5 & 6 students is also scheduled each year.
+Our regional special class access the Department for Education’s extended swimming and water safety program weekly throughout the year, with fully qualified education department Swimming Instructors.

-The language taught is Auslan for all students from Reception – Year 7.
+The language taught is Japanese for all students from reception – year 6.

 For more information on the Australian Curriculum, please see the link below.

-At Noarlunga Downs P-7 we promote Nature Play in our school.
+At Noarlunga Downs Primary School we promote Nature Play in our school.
 Nature play promotes learning through group work, cooperation and communication.
 It stimulates brain development, imagination and creativity.
 Students learn to address risk taking in natural play spaces.

 Students with diagnosed disabilities are allocated by a regional process to the class managed by the Department for Education.
 These students are mostly taxied to our school to participate in the program.
-Enrolling at NDP-7 School does not expediate entry to this class.
+Enrolling at Noarlunga Downs Primary School does not expediate entry to this class.

 Students participate in all of the day to day aspects of schooling and regular integration session enables them to form friendships with other students across the school.